-- Adverse Childhood Experiences
+Adverse Childhood Experiences

-- Health and Well-being
+Health and Well-being

 The impact of relationships

 The degree triangulates theory, policy and practice in an applied manner to enable graduates to be both excellent academics and excellent practitioners.

-Known often as the ‘best kept secret’, youth work is a powerful approach to supporting young people build resilience and resourcefulness and to achieve their full potential.
+Known often as the ‘best kept secret’, youth work is a powerful approach to supporting young people to build resilience and resourcefulness, and to achieve their full potential.
 Youth work is based on developing good, positive relationships with young people, and acts as the foundation for supporting young people through a range of issues.
 This is why the youth work degree is often viewed by other professions as a highly desirable qualification.